This Week at St Mary’s

 Sick: Pam Atkinson, Rosemary Hensor, Mike Robinson, Tom Sumner, Ronnie Woffindin, Graham

-Praying for Burley Street by Street: Conisborough Close and Scalebor Square
+Praying for Burley Street by Street: Colston Drive and Green Acres

 Notices

 There will be a Special Christmas Service at St Mary’s on Sunday November 30 at 10am.
-Please bring along an unwrapped gift for a child who would otherwise not receive a Christmas present, and join us for praise, carols and craft activities.
+If you can, please bring along an unwrapped gift for a child who would otherwise not receive a present, and join us for praise, carols and craft activities.

-Carol of the Seven Hills: This is a play specially written by Jonathan Hall (Radio 4) and directed by Julia Smith (RSC amongst others) and is the Bradford Episcopal Area’s contribution to the BD25 City of Culture.
-The main narrative tells a fast-paced story of the district and the role of the church from the Industrial Revolution to the present day.
-In each scene there is an intriguing un-named stranger.
-It will be held at 6 different venues and at each one, interspersed through the main narrative, are three different performances from local people, particular to that place, giving each night a very localised flavour.
-The hope is these that these short community performances will also give the audience thinking time to work out who the mysterious stranger might be and what his constant presence may mean for them.
-Tickets are available via Eventbrite at £5 for Adults and £2 for 16 and under; just click on the relevant link below for a venue near you: https://CarolofthesevenhillsIlkley.eventbrite.co.uk for Ilkley All Saints on Friday 28 November at 7pm.
-This is a great opportunity to invite your friends and neighbours to come and see!
+Carol of the Seven Hills: This play is the Bradford Episcopal Area’s contribution to the BD25 City of Culture.
+It tells a story of the district and the role of the church from the Industrial Revolution to the present day.
+It will be held at different venues and at each one are three different performances from local people, giving each night a localised flavour.
+The performances will give the audience time to work out who a mysterious stranger might be and what his presence may mean for them.
+Tickets available via Eventbrite, £5 Adults, £2 16 and under; just use the link below for Ilkley All Saints on Friday 28 November at 7pm and invite your friends and neighbours to come and see! https://CarolofthesevenhillsIlkley.eventbrite.co.uk